SU_A_27

 [i] What was the reason for the lie?

-[r] They just wanted me out because I am from Mosul.
-[Laughs] So honestly yes…
+[r] They just wanted me outside because I am Van Mosul.
+So actually said yes …

-[i] So that wasn’t really a plan to go on?
+[i] So that wasn’t really a plan to continue?
 But you were planning to keep playing?

-[i] But how was your flight from Iraq to Turkey?
+[i] But how did you actually have flight from Iraq to Turkey?

-Just by plane.
-Not the flight.
+[r] just plane.
+Not fled.
 That was a journey.

 [i] That was official?